Riemannian Optimization via Frank-Wolfe Methods

-\section{Specializing {\textsc{Rfw}} for HPD matrices}
+\section{Specializing RFW for HPD matrices}

 In this section we study a concrete setting for \rfw, namely, a class of g-convex optimization problems with Hermitian positive definite (HPD) matrices.
 The most notable aspect of the concrete class of problems that we study is that the Riemannian linear oracle~\eqref{eq:16} will be shown to admit an efficient solution, thereby allowing an efficient implementation of Algorithm~\ref{alg.rfw}.
 The concrete class of problems that we consider is the following: